VinuChain/vinu-contracts/README.md

   Contract: SFC
     Nde
       ✓ Should migrate to New address (67ms)
-      ✓ Should not migrate if not owner (56ms)
+      ✓ Should not migrate if not owner (493ms)
-      ✓ Should not copyCode if not owner (41ms)
+      ✓ Should not copyCode if not owner (59ms)
-      ✓ Should copyCode (49ms)
+      ✓ Should copyCode (44ms)
-      ✓ Should not copyCode if not SFC address (43ms) ✓ Should update network version (43ms)
+      ✓ Should update network version (68ms)
-      ✓ Should not update network version if not owner (38ms) ✓ Should advance epoch
+      ✓ Should not update network version if not owner (55ms) ✓ Should advance epoch (64ms)
-      ✓ Should not set a new storage if not backend address (43ms) ✓ Should not advance epoch if not owner (43ms)
-      ✓ Should not set backend if not backend address ✓ Should not swap code if not backend address (40ms) ✓ Should not be possible add a Genesis Validator through NodeDriver if not called by Node (55ms) ✓ Should not be possible to deactivate a validator through NodeDriver if not called by Node (40ms) ✓ Should not be possible to add a Genesis Delegation through NodeDriver if not called by node ✓ Should not be possible to seal Epoch Validators through NodeDriver if not called by node ✓ Should not be possible to seal Epoch through NodeDriver if not called by node (40ms) Genesis Validator
+      ✓ Should not set a new storage if not backend address (73ms) ✓ Should not advance epoch if not owner (103ms) ✓ Should not set backend if not backend address (91ms) ✓ Should not swap code if not backend address (93ms) ✓ Should not be possible add a Genesis Validator through NodeDriver if not called by Node (148ms) ✓ Should not be possible to deactivate a validator through NodeDriver if not called by Node (233ms) ✓ Should not be possible to add a Genesis Delegation through NodeDriver if not called by node (100ms) ✓ Should not be possible to seal Epoch Validators through NodeDriver if not called by node (76ms) ✓ Should not be possible to seal Epoch through NodeDriver if not called by node (133ms) Genesis Validator
-      ✓ Set Genesis Validator with bad Status (44ms)
+      ✓ Set Genesis Validator with bad Status (78ms)
-      ✓ should reject sealEpoch if not called by Node ✓ should reject SealEpochValidators if not called by Node
+      ✓ should reject sealEpoch if not called by Node (63ms) ✓ should reject SealEpochValidators if not called by Node (63ms)

   Contract: SFC
     Basic functions